-This bit allows the user to select between two different initial states of the CRC1 and CRC2 checksum generators.
-When this bit is set to '0', the CRC generators are initialized to 'all ones' as for CCITT X25 CRC calculations.
-When this bit is set to '1', the CRC generators are initialized to 'all zeros'.
-Setting this bit to '0' provides compatibility with the MX919, a prior member of the MX919 device family.
+This bit allows the user to select between two different initial states of the CRC0, CRC1 and CRC2 checksum generators.
+When this bit is set to '1' the CRC generators are initialized to 'all zeros', as required by RD-LAPTM systems.
+When this bit is set to '0', the CRC generators are initialized to 'all ones' as required by CCITT X25 CRC based systems.
+It should always be set to '1' for RD-LAPTM compatibility.
 Other systems may set this bit as required.
-Note: This bit must be set correctly every time the Command Register is written to.